bitrix24/b24restdocs/api-reference/lists/sections/lists-section-add.md

-# Create a section in the universal list lists.section.add
+# Create a section of the universal list lists.section.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types are not specified
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}